-When reporting concerns, please give us as much information as possible.
+Give us as much information as possible.
 This might include:

 - who was involved, including who engaged in the bullying behaviour, who the behaviour was directed at and witnesses

 - when the incident happened

 - where the incident took place, for example social media

 - the behaviour

 - if anyone stopped or tried to stop the behaviour

 - what led up to the incident

 - what happened after the incident.